 Local users or groups

 ACEs defined with a local user or group don't resolve correctly except on the Mac where they were created.
-To ensure that ACLs resolve correctly on each SAN computer, set up or join a network directory of users and groups like Open Directory or Active Directory.
+To make sure that ACLs resolve correctly on each SAN computer, set up or join a network directory of users and groups like Open Directory or Active Directory.
 Only use users and groups from the network directory in Xsan ACLs.